What to Look Out for When Negotiating with ERP Providers like Oracle & SAP

 Know Your Audit Rights

 This is one that gets people in trouble a lot.
 Generally speaking, Oracle and SAP will not proactively limit access or connectivity to your ERP.
 This almost always is the responsibility of their customer, based on their unique needs.
-As such, these providers will contractually allow themselves unfettered access to your ERP environment with the intent of auditing the usage of their software.

 The most common areas of audit risk are: